All Episodes

 That's another reason he might have done it.

-I mean, the word is that uh Sebastian Gorka whispered this into his ear, and this is the last thing he heard before he said it.
+I mean, the word is that Sebastian Gorka whispered this into his ear, and this is the last thing he heard before he said it.

-That's uh always a possibility with Trump, but I'm trying to put a positive spin on it, and I'm trying to give him some ability to think strategically.
+That's always a possibility with Trump, but I'm trying to put a positive spin on it.

 I know it's really hard, but I'm trying.

-Is Russia a paper tiger as he has claimed, as he said in the presence of President Macron?
+Is Russia a paper tiger, as he has claimed, as he said in the presence of President Macron?

-So he's just gonna take his time.
+So he's just going to take his time.

-Uh Chris cut number 22.
+Chris, cut number 22.

 Watch this, Colonel.